gilbertoca/construtor/click-orm-integration/README.txt

-Project structure:
+Project structure(click-orm-intergration):
-park (you are here)
+coi (you are here)
 |
-------core (persistence and service layer)
+------orm (persistence and service layer)
 |
-------web (front-end with apache Click)
+------web's (examples using front-end with apache Click)

+Note:
+- to work with the examples you need to install orm;
-To know about each one, go to the sub-folder and read the README.txt file.
+- to know about each one, go to the sub-folder and read the README.txt file.